beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 It's important to note that `sizeof` is a _compile-time_ operation^[Except for with variable length arrays---but that's a story for another time.].
-The result of the expression is determined entirely at compiletime, not at runtime.
+The result of the expression is determined entirely at compile-time, not at runtime.

 We'll make use of this later on.